Autos

 culprit; most likely the thermostat is not closing.
 The radiator is one of the

 most important operating parts of your vehicle.
-It’s task is keeping your
+It’s

-automobile's engine at a safe operating temperature, a bad radiator could
+task is keeping your automobile's engine at a safe operating temperature, a

-attention immediately.
+professional mechanical attention immediately.
 Unfortunately, radiator

 problems can often develop without the owner even knowing it, small particles